Bringing Canadian screen professionals to the global market

 All copyright in the project remains with the applicants.
 NSI reserves the sole right to disqualify any team that does not fully own the rights in and to the project.

-NSI and its sponsors will retain the right to exhibit and/or stream (non-commercially) completed productions for promotional purposes and will use best efforts to notify the producer of any such screening prior to its occurrence.
+NSI and its sponsors will retain the right to exhibit and/or stream (non-commercially) excerpts of completed productions for promotional purposes and will use best efforts to notify the producer of any such screening prior to its occurrence.
 NSI requires a tail credit on all produced episodes as well as a credit on all publicity and promotional materials developed with respect to the project.